korbidp3k/azure-function-r/README.md

 ```

-## Setting up the temperature forecast Twitter bot
+## Setting up the Hello World bot

-**/!\\** Due to a limitation of the low-level graphics libraries of the Azure Function environment, generating the graph requires a **Hosted Plan**, the bot only tweets text on the **Consumption Plan** **/!\\**

-1. This current repository contains the code for an Azure Function that post to [twitter the temperature forecast for the next 5 days in London](https://twitter.com/thdelteil).
+1. This current repository contains the code for an Azure Function that prints a hello world message that can be seen in the logs.
 The first thing to do is to enable continuous deployment on the function.

 ![](./media/41_deployment.PNG)

 ![](./media/4_deployment.PNG)

-2. You can select external repository and set the address to this repository `https://github.com/thdeltei/azure-function-r` and branch `release-1.0`
+2. You can select external repository and set the address to this repository `https://github.com/vitoc/azure-function-r` and branch `master`

 3. Click on `sync` and refresh the page.
 You should see the code in your Azure Function.